Trampolene (band): 2024–present

 Trampolene played several festivals over the summer of 2024, including Glastonbury, In It Together, Lakefest and London's Summer by the River.

 In May 2025 they took time out from working on their next album to play The Great Escape festival in Brighton, for their record label Strap Originals' takeover of the Beach stage, alongside other label acts and headlined by Peter Doherty, whose new touring band includes Trampolene's Jack Jones.

+As of summer 2025 Trampolene are managed by music industry veteran Alan McGee and Kevin Fitzgerald.

 In July 2025 Trampolene announced a series of shows supporting Public Image Ltd and Ocean Colour Scene.

 Trampolene supported Public Image Ltd and Ocean Colour Scene for three shows each during July and August 2025.

-In September 2025 they announced upcoming shows supporting Republica at the end of September and Public Image Ltd in January 2026.
+In September 2025 they toured supporting Republica adding Lee Thomas to the lineup as touring guitarist, and announced another run supporting Public Image Ltd in January 2026.

+Trampolene supported Babyshambles on three of their reunion tour shows in November 2025.

+They sold out two nights at London's The Lexington on 2 and 3 February 2026.

+In April 2026 they toured France, with sold out shows in Paris, Bordeaux and Toulouse.
+They have played headline shows throughout 2026 including Wrexham, Liverpool, Manchester and a tour of South Wales in June.

 Musical style

 Trampolene are an alternative rock or indie rock band, with influences as diverse as the Prodigy, Oasis and Dylan Thomas.

 They are described in the media as having "raw, unpolished talent...backed by squealing guitar riffs", "supercharged indie rock" with "tons of attitude and loads of melody".

 Gigwise have called them "the perfect package", The Gig Channel say "Trampolene combines poetry and rock'n'roll perfectly" and This Feeling say they "do not fail to deliver with their unique combo of garage rock, kitchen-sink poetry and acoustic heartbreakers."
 Music website Gigslutz adding "the raw combination of the spoken word united with a weightier expression of rock rhythm symbolised This Feeling’s manifestation of exciting new talent".